Home and History

-As conductor and producer for the album and TV show of Gordon, and conductor of the movie “Holland, natuur in de Delta” and the Kings-song with The Metropole Orchestra.
+As a conductor and/or a producer for the album and TV show of Gordon. and he was involved in the movie “Holland, Natuur in de Delta” and the Kings-song with The Metropole Orchestra.
 Furthermore Dick Bakker was conductor for the strings of Brussels Philharmonic for the album of Pearl Jozefzoon.

 In 2017In this year the release of a book about Dick Bakker "Achter de schermen van de muziek" by Bas Tukker.

 Furthermore he was involved as an artistic producer for the M.O. with the Concert at Lingehaven in Gorinchem, Dudok Concert in Hilversum and Max Proms in Utrecht.
 Artists: Martijn Lutmer, Gert Wantenaar, Lo van Gorp Choir, Boris, Angela Groothuizen, 3 J's, Freku, Julia Zahra, Frank Boeijen, Jermaine Jackson, New London Choral, Xander de Buisonje and Glennis Graces.

 In 2018Dick Bakker was twice involved as a conductor for the Cinema movie "De Dirigent" by Maria Peters and by Dave Schram.
 Music composed by Bob Zimmerman and Quinten Schram.
 For the Metropole Orchestra Dick produced the Max Proms shows with The Weather Girls, London Beat, Hot Chocolate, New London Choral, Anje and Romy Monteiro.